markdownlint/markdownlint/docs/configuration.md

 Note: the value for `style_name` must either end with `.rb` or have `/` in it in order to tell `mdl` to look for a custom style, and not a built-in style.

+Rulesets - Load a custom ruleset file.
+This option allows you to load custom rules in addition to those included with markdownlint.

+* Command line: `-u ruleset.rb,ruleset2.rb`, `--rules ruleset.rb,ruleset2.rb`
+* Config file: `rulesets 'ruleset.rb', 'ruleset2.rb'`
+* Default: Don't load any additional rulesets

+No default ruleset - Skip loading the default ruleset file included with markdownlint.
+Use this option if you only want to load custom rulesets.

+* Command line: `-d`, `--skip-default-ruleset`
+* Config file: `skip_default_ruleset true`
+* Default: Load the default ruleset.